kschuler/ling504old/index.md

 * **50% Participation in class discussion**: During class, you're expected to participate in class discussion, even if you are not the primary reader.
 Undergraduates are required to submit responses to the reading questions each week.

-* **50% Papers**: You'll write two research analysis papers in which you summarize and analyze
+* **50% Papers**: You'll write two research analysis papers, each summarizing an article (of your choice) on language and the brain.
+These papers will be

 ## Schedule